shri420Hk/Data-Extaction-and-NLP/README.md

 Install the required packages using the following command:

 bash

 Copy code

-pip install beautifulsoup4 requests openpyxl nltk Usage
+pip install beautifulsoup4
+requests openpyxl nltk

+#Usage
 Clone the repository to your local machine.
 Place the Input.xlsx file with the list of articles in the same directory as the script.
 Run the Python script:

 bash

 Copy code

-python data_extraction_and_analysis.py
+python new.py
-Input
+#Input

 The program takes input from the provided Input.xlsx file, which contains a list of articles.

-Output
+#Output

 For each article, the program extracts the article title and text, saving it in a text file with the format URL_ID.txt.

 Text Analysis